Beautiful on the outside and healthy for your insides

 Used how?
 Consumption of the hibiscus flower is done, primarily, in the form of hibiscus tea because of its bold but refreshing tarty taste, similar to that of cranberry.
 The tea is made from a mixture of dried hibiscus flowers, leaves, and calyces.

-Our premium grade and brightly colored hibiscus flowers, leaves and calyces come from Mexico and (???
-Alondra).
+Our premium grade and brightly colored hibiscus flowers, leaves and calyces come from Mexico.
 Every flower used in a Take a Sip product is carefully chosen by our local experts with the intention of creating the highest quality hibiscus products in the market.